book page

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include Game Engineering, Game Architecture, Systems Design, Performance Optimization, Game Engines, plus context from life, live, poem, oliver.
+Themes include Game Engineering, Game Architecture, Systems Design, Performance Optimization, Game Engines, plus context from life, love, three, writing.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.